Katherine Stewart MacPhail: Sremska Kamenica

-In the early 1930s, a report was submitted regarding the Anglo-Serbian Children's Hospital stating that during the preceding two years, 115 hospital patients were hospitalized (hospitalization of some patients lasted up to 24 months), and 160 children were treated clinically, or outside the hospital.
-There were also 25 surgical procedures, 194 punctures and 113 X-ray imaging, and 84 immunizations with gypsum were performed.
+In the early 1930s, a report was submitted regarding the Anglo-Serbian Children's Hospital stating that during the preceding two years, 115 hospital patients were hospitalised (hospitalisation of some patients lasted up to 24 months), and 160 children were treated clinically, or outside the hospital.
+There were also 25 surgical procedures, 194 punctures and 113 x-ray imaging, and 84 immunisations with gypsum were performed.
 Fifty children left the hospital as successfully cured, 12 of them had improved health status during discharge, and the rest was on further treatment.
 The conclusion was that in spite of the small number of beds and a limited fund owned by the Anglo-Yugoslav hospital, she managed to fulfill all the tasks.
 The enormous costs of maintaining a hospital in Belgrade had become increasingly high year after year, and this, among other reasons, influenced MacPhail to start thinking about moving the hospital somewhere in the interior of the country, but not too far from Belgrade, which would be in open air with fresh air and sun.
 She even thought about buying one of the abandoned Fruška Gora monasteries.
 Darinka Grujic advised her to try to find a suitable building or to build a new building in Sremska Kamenica, which according to its natural conditions, was the most suitable place for this purpose.
 As MacPhail already had a holiday home in Sremska Kamenica, she immediately started making plans for the establishment of a new hospital.

-MacPhail's old friend, Eng.
-Vasa Srdić had been an officer of the Serbian army in Zelenika in the early 1920s He had helped Isabel and subsequently became a great friend of the sisters MacPhail.
+MacPhail's friend, Vasa Srdić had been an officer of the Serbian army in Zelenika in the early 1920s and had helped Isabel, and subsequently became a great friend of the MacPhail sisters.
 After the war, as a graduate engineer of agronomy, he got land in Temerin, where he settled and was engaged in farming and fruit growing.
 Being aware of MacPhail's plans, he soon learned that on the hill Čardak, just above Sremska Kamenica, an old and abandoned vineyard was being sold which could suit MacPhail's plans.
-She was thrilled with the position of the city itself and its surroundings and bought the land, which was officially conveyed to her on August 1, 1933, and immediately began preparations for the construction of the hospital.
+She was thrilled with the position of the city itself and its surroundings and bought the land, which was officially conveyed to her on 1 August 1933, and immediately began preparations for the construction of the hospital.
 According to Ketrin's idea and with the help of an engineer of the Hygienic Institute in Belgrade, an old Russian architect made plans for a three-winged building with a central courtyard and a long terrace along the north and west wing so that children can be in the sun all day.